lavanyayallamilli/Hospital-Management-System/README.md

 # Hospital Management System (SQL)

 ## Project Overview
 This project demonstrates a Hospital Management System database built using MySQL.
-It manages patients, doctors, appointments, and billing information.
+It stores and manages patient, doctor, appointment, and billing information.

 ## Database Tables
 - Patients